jramey2016/Ultra96V2_Blinky/README.md

 # Ultra96V2_Blinky
-Tutorial on how to Run Bare Metal Applications and cross compile C programs on the Ultra96V2 platform
+In this tutorial we will run the Blinky script I created Via Bare Metal and cross compiling on the Ultra96V2 Development Board.
+Feel free to download the script above as you follow this tutorial.